-The program is recognized by the The British Columbia College of Nursing Professionals (BCCNP).
+The program is recognized by The British Columbia College of Nurses and Midwives (BCCNM).

 The Kwantlen Polytechnic University Bachelor of Psychiatric Nursing (BPN) program philosophy consists of three guiding principles and six core concepts.
 These provide the philosophical foundation for the BPN program and basic assumptions that are inter-woven through all aspects of the BPN program curriculum and underpin its' philosophical framework.
 They provide grounding in health promotion, therapeutic relationship and diversity.

 The core concepts are articulated and place the client at the center of our model.
 These include: client centeredness, being, situatedness, choice, professionalism, and teaching and learning.
 The person (client) is considered within the context of their culture, religion, ethnicity, race, historical experiences, spirituality and abilities.
-Diversity and equality are values running through the entire curriculum.
-This “ecological” theme considers the impact of the environment, social determinants of health, definitions of health, and prevention and promotion on a person’s well-being.
+Diversity, equity, and social justice are values running through the entire curriculum.
+This lens considers the impact of the environment, social determinants of health, definitions of health and illness, and the impact of treatment, prevention, and promotion on a person’s well-being.

 The BPN program is developed in the context of psychiatric nursing theory based on best practice and the therapeutic use of self in interpersonal relationships.
 A health promotion perspective has been used to organize and construct the curriculum.
 This shift in focus from illness to health represents a deliberate move away from a disease model, to a model focusing on the person's experience with health and healing (Austin and Boyd, 2015).
 Inherent to these orientations is the use of teaching methodologies, which encourage the development of analytical and critical thinking based on praxis, and the discovery of personal meaning and personal power.